-Professional Practice and Work Based Learning Studies courses are especially designed for those that want to develop their expertise within their current profession.
-Your existing work will become the subject of your studies to enable you to work more effectively as a professional practitioner in your field.
-If you are self-employed or work in an organisation, paid or unpaid and in any employment sector, these work-based courses enable you to gain qualifications through your work.
+Professional Practice and Work Based Learning Studies programmes are especially designed for those that want to develop their expertise within their current work.
+Your work will become the subject of your studies to enable you to work more effectively as a professional practitioner in your field.
+If you are self-employed or work in an organisation, paid or unpaid and in any employment sector, these work-based programmes enable you to gain qualifications through your work.

-Our expertise is in supporting you to make the most of your potential in a rapidly changing and highly competitive knowledge driven economy.
-Professionals across a wide span of areas such as administration, construction, education, financial services, health, maritime, policing, retail, transport have already successfully used Middlesex work based learning.
-Take charge of your learning and career development by making Middlesex Work Based Learning work for you!
+Our expert group within the Institute for Work Based Learning will support you to make the most of your potential in a rapidly changing and highly competitive knowledge driven economy.
+Professionals across a wide span of areas such as administration, construction, education, financial services, health, maritime, policing, retail and transport have already successfully used Middlesex work based learning.

 Review of Learning

 Negotiated Work Based Learning Project modules are designed to address real-life work or professional practice issues and are designed to improve or inform areas of your own or others’ work or practice.
-The work undertaken can take a variety of forms relevant to your work and is negotiated with your Academic Adviser and your employer (or other relevant party) in order to be beneficial to you and to the organisation(s) you work with.
+The work undertaken can take a variety of forms relevant to your work and is negotiated with your tutor and your employer (or other relevant party) in order to be beneficial to you and to the organisation(s) you work with.
 Projects may also generate creative solutions to work-based issues or problems and so provide the opportunity to create new ways of thinking about particular areas of work or professional practice.
-All MA/MSc courses must contain a major (60 credit) Negotiated Work Based Learning Project module.
+All MA / MSc courses must contain a 60 credit Negotiated Work Based Learning Project module.

 UK/EU and international students are eligible to apply for this course.